Eating out –

-Most restaurants in Capena are best for evening meals (apart from Bar Sport, below, and the café-style establishments).
+Most restaurants in Capena are best for evening meals.
 A cheap lunch option for a great choice of top quality dishes is to go to the self-service restaurant in L’Arca shopping mall.
 Drive out of Capena on the Via Provinciale, follow the road for about 3 km until you get to a T-junction and then turn right.
 Look for the big entrance to L’Arca on your left after about 200 metres.
+Another lunch option, combined with culture, is to visit Art Forum Wűrth, where visitors are entitled to enter the exhibition free of charge and eat in the staff canteen where prices start from €6 for a three-course meal.

 There are also three shops in Capena that serve take-away pizza slices and other excellent fast food, Italian style.
 Currently the best one is Pizza e Sfizi in Via San Luca.
 Fork right at Antica Caffetteria (Bar Centrale) when walking up the hill and it is on your left.
 Here you can buy everything for a great meal at home at very low prices.
 All the restaurants serving pizza also offer a take-away service.

-Big Alí
+Big Alì

 Undoubtedly the best value food in Capena if all you want is pizza or pasta.
 A lively, bustling atmosphere.
 Probably best to book a table or go early to beat the crowds.
 Serves a large pizza and pasta menu.
 Outside eating area in summer.